mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Choosing a rack is an iterative process.
 First, you need to understand what the options are, then you need to figure out what you'd like to put in the rack now and in the future, then you need to buy.

-### Considerations

-- How many units does it need to support?
+### How many rack units?

+Racks have capacity measured in rack units (RUs).
+A rack unit is XX ".

+The taller the rack, the more vertical space it takes up.

-- How deep does it need to be?
+### How deep does it need to be?

-- How much space can I afford to give up?
-- Does it need wheels?
+Depth also has a huge impact on how much space it takes up.
+I have a relatively small office.
+I didn't want the rack server to dominate the space.

+I looked at small rack-mountable chassis for servers, and the smallest ones were about XX" in depth, so I set that as my minimum.

-- Does it need four posts or two?
+### Does it need four posts or two?

+Some racks are smaller

+If you buy data center style servers, they're XX" to XX" long, so you definitely need to secure them from the front and back.

+I have one of those servers at my office, and it's a huge hassle.
+It's very heavy and hard to move around.
+I decided that all the components in this rack would be small and require only front mounts.

+Still, four posts feels sturdier, so I figured why not.

+### Does it need wheels?

+For me, wheels were a critical feature.
+I wanted to be able to clean behind the rack, so having wheels made it easy to move around for cleaning.

-#### Candidates
+### Candidates

+- **StarTech XX 18U rack**

 I have a StarTech rack at my office.
 It's nothing exciting, but it does what it's supposed to do.
 It was striaghtforward to assemble, it feels sturdy, and the wheels make it easy to move around.
 StarTech also has a good reputation and a decent website, so I just chose between different StarTech racks.

-- **StarTech XX 18U rack**

-#### My choice: StarTech XX 18U rack
+### Review: StarTech XX 18U rack

-No labels on parts of startech rack
-Comes with screwdriver and wrenches
-Not sure how to use grounding cables
-Smallest setting prevents you from using all screws Smallest setting blocks screws for casters
+I'm happy with the choice.

+Assembling the rack was pretty straightforward.
+From start to finish, it took me about two and a half hours.
+One minor complaint is that none of the parts are labeled.
+The parts are distinctively shaped enough that you can match the part in the instructions to the part sitting in front of you.

+The rack is depth-adjustable, and I chose the shallowest depth.
+But one design flaw is that when the rack is adjusted to that depth, the adjustable bridge between the back and front blocks some screw holes for the casters and other parts of the rack.
+The workaround was that I expanded the depth, finished screwing the casters and the base, then adjusted the depth back down.
+Not a huge deal, but it was an annoying design flaw.

+The rack came with a grounding cable, but I can't figure out how to use it.

 ## Choosing a network switch